InfinityIntegral/SingScript.sg/README.md

 - [x] punctuation
 - [x] subscripts and superscripts
 - [x] Greek letters used in Sciences
-- [ ] full subscripts and superscripts using Unicode phonetics range (not Unicode compliant)
+- [ ] full subscripts and superscripts using Unicode enclosed CJK range (not Unicode compliant)
 - [ ] selected letterlike symbols
 - [ ] arrows
 - [ ] Math symbols